 (A) Methods the facility will use to comply with OAR 340-096-0070(5) to achieve the pathogen reduction standards set out in OAR 340-096-0140(2);

-(B) Methods the facility will use for sampling and testing of composted material to assure that the required human pathogen reduction is being achieved; and
+(B) Methods the facility will use for sampling and testing of composted material and digestate to assure that the required human pathogen reduction is being achieved; and

-(C) Procedures the facility will use for handling composted material that does not meet pathogen reduction standards.
+(C) Procedures the facility will use for handling composted material and digestate that does not meet pathogen reduction standards.

 (f) Vector attraction.
 The Operations Plan must describe methods the composting operation will use to comply with OAR 340-096-0070(6) to minimize the attraction of vectors such as rats, birds, flies.